-CMPL authorizes the OIG to impose civil monetary penalties, in addition to exclusion, for various forms of fraud and abuse involving the Medicare and Medicaid programs.
+CMPL authorizes the Office of Inspector General (OIG), to impose civil monetary penalties, in addition to exclusion, for various forms of fraud and abuse involving the Medicare and Medicaid programs.
 Penalties may range from \$10,000 to \$50,000 for each violation, depending on the circumstances.